-For better overview over numerous readings, they are divided into several groups, which contain basic measurements, min. and max. values, harmonics, PQ parameters and alarms.
+For better overview over numerous readings, they are divided into several groups, which contain basic measurements, min. and max. values, harmonics, interharmonics, PQ parameters (only for MC 770) and alarms.

 Each group can represent data in visually favoured graphical form or detailed tabelaric form.
 Latter allows freezing readings and/or copying data into various report generation software tools.